 Then slowly add the milk and keep mixing until the dough forms a ball that doesn’t stick to the side of the bowl anymore.

-Keep mixing using your spiral dough hooks until the fruit is somewhat evenly distributed.
+Keep mixing using your spiral dough hooks or your hands until the candied peel and raisins are somewhat evenly distributed.

-If the dough feels overly sticky again, add a little bit more flour until it is back to its previous consistency.
+If the dough feels overly sticky, add a little bit more flour.

 Place the bowl into a warm spot in your house without a draft and let it sit for around 1.5 hours to allow the dough to rise.